openwebdocs/mdn-bcd-collector/docs/about.md

 ## How to Use

-The collector project contains two primary parts:
+The collector project has two main parts:

 - The website (https://mdn-bcd-collector.gooborg.com)
-- The update scripts (`update-bcd` and `add-new-bcd`)
+  - Run a specific test on a specific browser to check if the browser supports that feature

-These parts work in tandem to ultimately help ensure that the data within the browser-compat-data repository is as accurate as possible.
-Depending on what your end goal is, you may use either or both of these components differently.
-A few common ways that the collector is used include the following:
+  - Run all tests in a specific browser to determine what that browser does and does not support

-- Running a specific test in a specific browser to determine if that browser version supports that feature
+  - Check to see what code was run to determine support or lack of, often during reviews of BCD PRs based on collector data
-  - Checking to see what code was run to determine support or lack of, often during reviews of BCD PRs based on collector data
+- The BCD updater scripts
-- Running all tests in a specific browser to determine what that browser does and does not support
+  - `update-bcd` updates BCD based on results collected from the website
-- Running updates on BCD based on the collector's data to fix errors in BCD
+  - `add-new-bcd` adds data for new standard features that BCD does not yet track, also based on results collected from the website

-- Adding data for new standard features that BCD does not yet track
+These parts work in tandem to ultimately help ensure that BCD is as accurate as possible.
+Depending on what your end goal is, you may use these these components together, separately, or in other ways than outlined above.

 ### General workflow